 The Tax Cuts and Jobs Act of 2017 eliminated the financial penalty for failing to have health insurance that had been established by the Affordable Care Act as an incentive for more Americans to get coverage.
 But it’s still critical to have health coverage, even without the threat of a tax penalty.
 Have you seen the cost of a broken leg lately?
 We’re talking $17,000 to $35,000 if you need surgery.

 Fortunately, about half of Americans get coverage through their workplace benefits.
 Others may be eligible for government Medicare or Medicaid coverage.
 Everyone else needs to find their own plan.
 The website Healthcare.gov is a good place to start since that’s the official federal health insurance marketplace offering coverage for most states; some states run their own marketplaces.
-If you buy your coverage on Healthcare.gov and earn less than 400% of the federal poverty limit, you can get a subsidy to bring down your premiums.
+If you buy your coverage on Healthcare.gov and earn less than 400% of the federal poverty limit, you can get a credit to bring down your premiums.
 Note: Open enrollment for 2020 coverage through Healthcare.gov starts Nov.
 1 and runs though Dec.
 15.

 If the marketplace isn’t for you, here are some other health insurance options to try.